tillbiskup/tiny-webcasts/docs/workflow.rst

 .. warning::

    Always **work on a copy of your audio files** stored in a temporary directory.
-The commands for creating the webcast will remove the original WAV files in between for a better overview.
+The commands for creating the webcast will remove the original WAV files in the working directory for a better overview.
 Read on for convenient ways to create such a temporary directory.

 Create a temporary directory